theogf/theogf.github.io/index.md

 ## News

 - I started a new blog called ["Bayesian Tribulations"](./bayesiantribulations), it's very experimental at the moment but if you want have a look!
 I used [Franklin.jl](https://github.com/tlienart/Franklin.jl) to generate it!
+- My paper ["Adaptive Inducing Point Selection for Gaussian Processes"](https://drive.google.com/file/d/1IPTUBfY_b2WElTWBIVU4lrbHcXnbTWdB/view?usp=sharing) has been accepted for the Continual Learning Workshop of ICML 2020.
+You can check this [introduction video](https://youtu.be/aR_viPWNv1U) for more info.
+Note that this is still a work in progress!

 - Our paper ["Automated Augmented Conjugate Inference for Non-conjugate Gaussian Process Models"](https://arxiv.org/abs/2002.11451) got accepted at the AISTATS 2020 conference, check it out!
 Here is a [short explaining Twitter thread](https://twitter.com/theo_gf/status/1233082060430020609).